Product Listing

 Fertilizer Advice

-I would use Blackwell in your area.
-In most cases you should not have to do anything to establish a native grass stand.
-A soil Ph between 6.0 and 7.5 is favorable.
-Phosphorus and Nitrogen levels already in the soil are usually good enough to support native species.
-It is when a grass stand is used for pasture or cut for hay that you may need extra nutients for recovery.
-If your soil test shows otherwise, you can add both.
-A local Co-op or fertilizer dealer should be able to help you out.
-Also, planting a native legume such as Illinois Bundleflower or Purple Prairieclover can improve Nitrogen levels in the soil.
-Thanks!
+In most cases, soil amendments may not be required to establish a native grass stand.
+A soil Ph between 6.0 and 7.5 is most favorable.
+Phosphorus and Nitrogen levels already in the cropland soil are usually good enough to support native species.
+If the grass stand is used for pasture or cut for hay that you may need extra nutients for recovery.